fluent-plugins-nursery/fluent-plugin-cloudwatch-logs/README.md

 * `log_group_name`: name of log group to fetch logs
 * `log_stream_name`: name of log stream to fetch logs
 * `use_log_stream_name_prefix`: to use `log_stream_name` as log stream name prefix (default false)
+* `max_retries`: Number of retries to try to fetch logs and handling throttling from AWS API, default 60
 * `state_file`: file to store current state (e.g. next\_forward\_token)
+* `state_ddb_table`: DynamoDB table name previously created to store current state of a stream, useful to achieve HA
+* `state_type`: Define where we want to keep state, accepts 'file' or 'ddb', default file
 * `endpoint`: use this parameter to connect to the local API endpoint (for testing)
 * `aws_use_sts`: use [AssumeRoleCredentials](http://docs.aws.amazon.com/sdkforruby/api/Aws/AssumeRoleCredentials.html) to authenticate, rather than the [default credential hierarchy](http://docs.aws.amazon.com/sdkforruby/api/Aws/CloudWatchLogs/Client.html#initialize-instance_method).
 See 'Cross-Account Operation' below for more detail.
 * `aws_sts_role_arn`: the role ARN to assume when using cross-account sts authentication